jmatlock/MatrixClockPlus/README.md

 - [x] Display the time and date.
 - [x] Display the current weather (from openweathermap.org).
 - [x] Display "days until" events that have been configured on the device.
+- [x] Use Up/Down buttons to change text colors.

 ### To be done for advanced versions:
 - [ ] Display the weather forecast.